root-project/web/primer/index.md

 ## Using RDataFrame in a Python application

-The RDataFrame class can be just as well used in a Python script, thanks to the dynamic C++/Python translation offered by PyROOT.
+The RDataFrame class can be just as well used in a Python script, thanks to the dynamic C++/Python interoperability offered by ROOT's Python bindings.
 The interface is in general the same as when writing C++ applications:

 {% highlight Python %}